 10 Steps to becoming an infertility advocate

 Many states are in the middle of the 2021 legislative session and with that comes grassroots work on advancing insurance coverage for infertility care and cancer preservation.
 Now more than ever, your story deserves to be heard.
 Many states already have grassroots work started and simply need to hear from you.
 Sharing your story for this cause can move mountains.
 Taking part in these efforts can come in different forms, and many have shared their walk through infertility for the first time through legislative initiatives.
 Opening up can be daunting and overwhelming, which is why I am going to walk you through this process step by step!
+See below on how you can become an infertility advocate.

 Your guide to sharing your infertility story